BlueBrain/CoreNeuron/README.md

 # CoreNEURON
 > Optimised simulator engine for [NEURON](https://www.neuron.yale.edu/neuron/)

 CoreNEURON is a compute engine for the [NEURON](https://www.neuron.yale.edu/neuron/) simulator optimised for both memory usage and computational speed.
-Its goal is to simulate large cell networks with small memory footprint and optimal performance.
+Its goal is to simulate large cell networks with smaller memory footprint and optimal performance.

 ## Features / Compatibility